 '''

+algorithm (octet 1)

 key id in network order (octet 2 and 3)

 removal flag (octet 4)

 complete flag (octet 5)

 '''

 Only records flagged as "complete" can be removed via dynamic update.
 Attempts to remove other private type records will be silently ignored.